nbogojevic/kafka-operator/README.md

     config: kafka-topic
 data:
    name: Underscore_Kafka_Topic
-   num.partitions: 20
+   partitions: 20
-   repl.factor: 3
+   replication-factor: 3
    properties: |
      retention.ms=1000000
 ```

 Kafka operator only manages topics that are defined in ConfigMaps.
-If a ConfigMap for a topic is deleted, the operator will no longer manage it.
+If a ConfigMap for a topic is deleted, the operator will delete it and no longer manage it.
 On the other hand, if a new ConfigMap is created for an already existing topic, the operator will start managing it.

 Default behavior:

-* if `num.partitions` is not provided, the number of partitions will be set to number of brokers
+* if `partitions` is not provided, the number of partitions will be set to number of brokers
-* if `repl.factor` is not provided, the `DEFAULT_REPL_FACTOR` value is used.
+* if `replication-factor` is not provided, the `DEFAULT_REPLICATION_FACTOR` value is used.

 #### Protected topics